This topic describes how to upgrade a Subscription-billed instance type and its Internet bandwidth.

 Only applicable to Subscription instances.

-You can only upgrade the instance type (including vCPU cores and memory size), but cannot upgrade one item solely.
+You must upgrade both the vCPU cores and memory size of an instance type.
+That is, you cannot upgrade one item separately.

 Not supported within or between such instance type families: d1, d1ne, i1, i2, ga1, gn5, f1, f2, f3, ebmc4, ebmg5, sccg5, and scch5.
 For the instance type families that support this feature and the rules for upgrading instance types, see instance type families that support upgrading instance types.